aaagab/nargs/end-user.md

 - '`allow_siblings`' property is a bool that describes if argument's siblings may be present when argument is present.
 - '`fork`' property is a bool that describes if argument's fork are allowed.
 To fork means to divide into two or more branches.
 - '`need_child`' property is a bool that describes if at least one argument's child must be provided when argument is present.
+- '`preset`' property is a bool that defines if an argument is a preset argument.
+A preset argument is added implicitly if only its parent is present with no children.
 - '`repeat`' property is a string set with one option from '`append, error, replace`'.
 Property defines multiple argument's occurrences behavior.
 - '`repeat=append`' means multiple argument's occurrences are allowed and for each occurrence the same argument is kept but argument's '`_count`' internal property is incremented and new argument's values are appended to argument's values list.
 - '`repeat=error`' means only one argument's occurrence is allowed otherwise Nargs throws an error.